davidchatz/cfn-101/README.md

 1. The EC2 instance userdata uses a signal to CloudFormation so that CloudFormation knows when the userdata has completed and an AMI can be generated.
 After the signal we can also shutdown the instance.
+Because the userdata has beend changed from the previous step, the instance is given a new logical name in the template, creating a new instance and deleting the instance from the previous step.
 2. A role is defined for a Lambda function to be able to create the AMI.
 3. A lambda function is defined that based on the incoming event can create or delete the AMI.
 4. A wait condition is defined to receive the signal from the EC2 instance, with a timeout of 10 minutes.
 5. A custom resource for the AMI is defined that calls the Lambda function passing in the instance ID.

+Remember to copy your web template to the S3 bucket, and update the parent template.

 Resources:
 - [Solution - Parent](solution/parent-04.yaml)